-Tacoma is located on the banks of Washington's Puget Sound, about 33 miles south of Seattle, which makes it a great jumping-off point for a number of awesome Halloween attractions and activities, including several in the heart of Tacoma.
+Tacoma is located on the banks of the Puget Sound, about 33 miles south of Seattle, which makes it a great jumping-off point for a number of awesome Halloween attractions and activities, including several in the heart of Tacoma.

 If Tacoma just doesn't have what you seek for your Halloween fun, you're also not too far from plenty of alternative destinations, including Seattle.
 If you're looking for a way to truly celebrate all this spooky holiday has to offer, you can venture north about 30 miles, where you'll find plenty of larger-scale Halloween parties, scarier haunted attractions, and more neighborhoods for trick or treating.